weak-head/go-gitlab-ci/README.md

 - Compiling API documentation
 - Building executable
 - Running unit tests and race detection
-- Generating code coverage report
-- Publishing code coverage reports to GitLab Pages
+- Generating code coverage report and publishing it to GitLab Pages
 - Bundling docker image and publishing it to the private GitLab Container Registry
 - Bundling helm chart and publishing it to the private GitLab Package Registry
 - Deploying the application on tag to a configured Kubernetes cluster

 This GitLab CI pipeline tags docker images based on the git tags.
-For example the git tag `v1.2.0` will result in a docker container with tag `1.2.0` pushed to the private GitLab Container Registry and the application deployed to Kubernetes (using this docker container).
+For example the git tag `v1.2.0` will result in a docker container with tag `1.2.0` pushed to the private GitLab Container Registry and the application deployed to Kubernetes using `1.2.0` docker image tag.

 Also this example demonstrates the typical Go project structure that includes:
 - [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper) setup and configuration